The NRFA provides the catchment daily rainfall (CDR) series to aid the interpretation of river flow data.

 Access

 Catchment daily rainfall data is available to download on the NRFA Daily Flow Data pages for each gauging station (e.g. 39001 - Thames at Kingston).
-Catchment daily rainfall data is available from 1961, or the start of the daily flow record if earlier.
+Catchment daily rainfall data is available from the start of the daily flow record.

 Computation and accuracy

-More information on UKCEH-GEAR rainfall dataset can be found in Keller et al. (2015).
+More information on the HadUK-Grid dataset can be found on the Met Office website.

 The catchment boundaries used for calculating catchment average daily rainfall are those available for download from the NRFA Catchment Information pages for each gauging station.
-For the averaging process, a grid cell was considered within a catchment if more than 50% of its area was inside the catchment.
-No weighted average was applied on grid cells located at the edge of the catchment.
-This impact of this approach on total catchment average rainfall will be negligible for large catchments, but may be significant for smaller catchments, particularly in areas of high rainfall variability.
-The uncertainties within the underlying gridded rainfall are also larger in these areas, driven by the density of the raingauge network.
-This is currently an active area of research at UKCEH and improved catchment average techniques are being developed.
+To calculate average rainfall over a catchment, a weighted zonal averaging method was applied that accounts for the spatial overlap between the grid cells and the catchment boundary.
+Each grid cell intersecting the catchment polygon was assigned a weight proportional to the fraction of its area contained within the catchment.
+The rainfall values were then combined as a weighted mean, ensuring that partially intersecting cells contributed appropriately to the average.
+The impact of this approach on total catchment average rainfall will be negligible for large catchments, but may be significant for smaller catchments, particularly in areas of high rainfall variability.
+The uncertainties within the underlying gridded rainfall are also larger in these areas, driven by the density of the rain gauge network

 Read more about catchment area and boundaries.